ietf-rats-wg/eat/draft-ietf-rats-eat.md

 EAT also supports nesting of sets of claims and EAT tokens for use with complex composite devices.

 This document uses the terminology and main operational model defined in [RATS.architecture].
-In particular, it can be used for RATS Attestation Evidence and Attestation Results.
+In particular, it can be used for Evidence and Attestation Results.

 ## Entity Overview